obskyr/khinsider/readme.md

 ## Usage
 Just run `khinsider.py` from the command line with the sole parameter being the soundtrack you want to download.
 Easy!

+If you want, you can also add another parameter as the output folder, but that's optional.

 You're going to need [Python 2](https://www.python.org/downloads/), so install that (and [add it to your path](http://superuser.com/a/143121)) if you haven't already.

 You will also need to have [pip](https://pip.readthedocs.org/en/latest/installing.html) installed (download `get-pip.py` and run it) if you don't already have [requests](https://pypi.python.org/pypi/requests) and [Beautiful Soup 4](https://pypi.python.org/pypi/beautifulsoup4).
 The first time `khinsider.py` runs, it will install these two for you.